 - 9 Practical Strategies to Decrease Impulsive Behavior in Children

-- How to Prevent and Handle Temper Tantrums!
+- How to Prevent Temper Tantrums

 Using all of these strategies together will most likely lead to positive behavior changes over time.
 Although, there is no magic solution, as a mother, educator, and behavior specialist, I have personally found these evidenced-based strategies to be the most effective over 19 years in this field.
 Just like a patient who does not respond right away to medical treatment, we do not give up.
 We keep trying.